-A series of articles have been published describing the improvements and their impact in detail.
+A series of articles has been published describing the improvements and their impact in detail.
+The full list of these articles can be accessed via the national accounts article page.

 4. The basic accounting framework

 The accounting framework provides a systematic and detailed description of the UK economy, including sector accounts and the input-output framework.